Electrostatic Conduction of Noise Signals through Metal

 Connect the metal frame of the rack directly to the AC Power Earth Ground to keep all equipment at the same “ground potential” - the equipment’s Safety Ground (on the AC power cords).
 A good place for this connection is either at the main power strip or isolation transformer case.

-Important: Do connect the rack to a different “Earth Ground.”
+Important: Do not connect the rack to a different “Earth Ground.”
 This will create a ground loop conduction as previously explained in the Noise Debug 101 series.

 After making this connection, check continuity with an ohmmeter by: